Purpose of this policy

 Special religious instruction is defined as: “instruction provided by churches and other religious groups and based on distinctive religious tenets and beliefs.”

 On 1 May 2014 the Minister for Education issued a Ministerial Direction (MD141) to provide further direction to schools in relation to SRI.
-This Direction will commence on 14 July 2014.
+This Direction commenced on 14 July 2014.
 This means that all schools and principals must comply with MD141 from the start of Term 3, 2014.
 In accordance with this Direction:

 “If a principal receives notification from an accredited and approved instructor that the instructor is available to deliver special religious instruction at the school the principal must offer parents of children enrolled at the school the opportunity for their children to be provided with special religious instruction.”